-- mapping (array_like, optional) List of channel numbers (starting with 1) where the columns of data shall be played back on.
-Must have the same length as number of channels in data (except if data is mono).
-Each channel may only appear once in mapping. - blocking (bool, optional) If False (the default), return immediately (but playback continues in the background), if True, wait until playback is finished.
-A non-blocking invocation can be stopped with stop() or turned into a blocking one with wait(). - loop (bool, optional) Play data in a loop.

-Other Parameters samplerate, kwargs - All parameters of OutputStream - except channels, dtype, callback and finished_callback - can be used.
+- data (array_like) Audio data to be played back.
+The columns of a two-dimensional array are interpreted as channels, one-dimensional arrays are treated as mono data.
+The data types float64, float32, int32, int16, int8 and uint8 can be used. float64 data is simply converted to float32 before passing it to PortAudio, because it's not supported natively. - mapping (array_like, optional) List of channel numbers (starting with 1) where the columns of data shall be played back on.
+Must have the same length as number of channels in data (except if data is mono, in which case the signal is played back on all given output channels).
+Each channel number may only appear once in mapping. - blocking (bool, optional) If False (the default), return immediately (but playback continues in the background), if True, wait until playback is finished.
+A non-blocking invocation can be stopped with stop() or turned into a blocking one with wait(). - loop (bool, optional) Play data in a loop. - Other Parameters samplerate, kwargs All parameters of OutputStream except channels, dtype, callback and finished_callback can be used.

-'''

-rec(), playrec()

-'''
+rec(),playrec()

-sounddevice.rec (frames=None, samplerate=None, channels=None, dtype=None, out=None, map-ping=None, blocking=False, kwargs)
+sounddevice.rec (frames=None, samplerate=None, channels=None, dtype=None, out=None, mapping=None, blocking=False, kwargs)